Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     project: Senior Consultant
     bio: Venkatesh holds an MBA from Indian School of Business, Hyderabad, and a Bachelor's degree in Technology from Indian Institute of Technology, Patna.
-Before joining Samagra, he was working as a Marketing Communications Manager with Brane Enterprises.
-He also worked with Unacademy as an Educator and Category manager for 5 years before joining ISB.
+Before joining Samagra, he was working as a marketing communications Manager with Brane Enterprises.
+He also worked with Unacademy as an educator and category manager for 5 years before joining ISB.
 He has a keen interest in music and sports.
 The motivation to create impact at scale and make the lives of people better brought him to Samagra.